History of FC Barcelona: 2014–15 season

 On 19 May 2014, it was announced that Luis Enrique would return to Barcelona as head coach after he agreed to a two-year deal.
 He was recommended by sporting director Andoni Zubizarreta, his former Spain national teammate.
-Following Luis Enrique's arrival, Barcelona broke their transfer record when they paid Liverpool between €81 to €94 million for striker Luis Suárez, who at the time was serving a four-month ban from all football-related activity imposed by the FIFA Disciplinary Committee after biting Italian defender Giorgio Chiellini during his appearance for Uruguay in a World Cup group stage match.
+Following Luis Enrique's arrival, Barcelona broke their transfer record when they paid Liverpool between €81 and €94 million for striker Luis Suárez, who at the time was serving a four-month ban from all football-related activity imposed by the FIFA Disciplinary Committee after biting Italian defender Giorgio Chiellini during his appearance for Uruguay in a World Cup group stage match.

 In late December 2014, Barcelona's appeal to the CAS was unsuccessful and the original transfer ban was reinstated, leaving the club unable to utilise the 2015 winter and summer transfer windows.
 On 5 January 2015, Zubizareta was sacked by the board after 4 years as director of football.
 On 12 February 2015, Barcelona announced the formation of a new Football Area Technical Commission, made up of vice-president Jordi Mestre, board member Javier Bordas, Carles Rexach and Ariedo Braida.

 Barcelona won the treble in the 2014–15 season, winning La Liga, Copa del Rey and the UEFA Champions League, and became the first European team to have won the treble twice.
 On 17 May, the club clinched their 23rd La Liga title after defeating Atlético Madrid.
 This was Barcelona's seventh La Liga title in the last ten years.
 On 30 May, the club defeated Athletic Bilbao in the Copa del Rey final at Camp Nou.
 On 6 June, Barcelona won the Champions League final with a 3–1 win against Juventus, which completed the treble, the club's second in six years.